ifsheldon/chitchai/README.md

 Sorted by importance and priority:

 - [x] Hosting it on a website. chitchai.dev is on the way!
+- [ ] Add Support for OpenAI Threads and Assistants APIs
 - [ ] Add UI for manage agent profiles
 - [ ] Add UI for dynamically add agents to a chat
 - [ ] Add UIs for all sorts of warnings